Satendra62/BazzarNet-Local_Ecommerce-Platform/README.md

 2.  **Backend Setup:**
     *   Navigate to the `backend/` directory: `cd backend`
     *   Install dependencies: `npm install`
-    *   Create a `.env` file in the `backend/` directory and populate it with your MongoDB URI, JWT secret, and email service credentials.
+    *   Create a `.env` file in the `backend/` directory and populate it with your MongoDB URI, JWT secret, email service credentials, **Razorpay API keys, and Cloudinary credentials**.
         ```
         NODE_ENV=development
         PORT=5000